 WooCommerce QuickBooks integration connects and automates data transfer between systems in real-time, eliminating the need for manual data entry.
 Third-party plug-ins such as Zapier and MyWorks make this integration possible.
 Connections can be simple data transfers, like posting sales, or complex, like real-time inventory updates.
 The best plug-in for you depends on your operational needs.

-Of course, you’ll need to have a QuickBooks account to connect to your WooCommerce store, and the best option for small businesses is QuickBooks Online.
+Of course, you’ll need to have a QuickBooks account to connect to your WooCommerce store, and the best accounting option for small businesses is QuickBooks Online, which we’ve also chosen as the best ecommerce accounting software.
 This cloud-based solution lets you track income and expenses, sales transactions, customers, and manage invoicing, purchasing, inventory, and more starting at just $20 per month.
 Try any plan on for size with a QuickBooks Online 30-day free trial.

 Our four-step WooCommerce QuickBooks integration process explores the different types of integration plug-ins, then shows you how to identify your needs and compare, install, and test plug-ins to find the right solution for your business.